Dust Diseases

 Background

-Industrial diseases insurance is compulsory for employers engaged in mining activities in Western Australia under Section 163 of the Workers' Compensation and Injury Management Act 1981.
+Industrial diseases insurance was compulsory for employers engaged in mining activities in Western Australia under Section 163 of the Workers' Compensation and Injury Management Act 1981, and the Insurance Commission of Western Australia (Insurance Commission) was the sole provider of this insurance.

 Liability is limited to workers' compensation payments for the respiratory diseases of pneumoconiosis, lung cancer, mesothelioma and diffuse pleural fibrosis, all of which may arise from exposure to harmful mineral dust through employment in mining activities.